macleginn/bivaltyp/content/languages/descriptions/Turkish.md

 The verbal tense forms in the examples are glossed as present (marked with *-yor*), past (*-dı*) or aorist (*-r*).
 The tense form traditionally called aorist is used to describe habitual events, permanent states and (some) future events.

 ## Case system
-The case system includes five cases for nouns, viz. the unmarked nominative, genitive, accusative, dative, locative and ablative.
+The case system includes six cases for nouns, viz. the unmarked nominative, genitive, accusative, dative, locative and ablative.

 ## Verb lemmas
 The verbs are shown in the form of the infinitive in *-mak*.